 All of these questions are important pieces of your small business shipping strategy.
 Customers expect quick and affordable delivery, and location plays a big role in how well you can meet those expectations.

 One way to lessen shipping costs while increasing delivery speeds is by minimizing the number of shipping zones your average package travels.
-This can reduce shipping times and costs, leading to happier customers.
+This can reduce shipping costs and delivery times, leading to happier customers.

 For example, if you’re currently shipping orders from a more rural area, or constantly shipping orders to the opposite side of the country, you’re probably incurring unnecessarily high shipping costs.
 Instead, you may want to consider outsourcing shipping to a fulfillment center in a more urban or central location.
 We’ll discuss this option in more detail later on.

 Small business shipping solutions by carrier

 If you’re fulfilling orders in-house, you’ll have to choose which shipping carrier(s) to use and which small business shipping options you offer.
 Every major carrier offers their own version of a small business shipping solution, each with its own benefits and drawbacks.
 Here’s how three of the main carriers compare.